 Emma’s work with communities is focused around her role as Artistic Director of Blood Memory Dance, where she has created multi-dimensional performance works for diverse inter-generational groups like Hawksworth memorial community, the Swathmore centre, the York Land Army festival, the Bradford Bubble Up festival.

-Emma’s combined understanding of dance, yoga and physical therapy informs her very responsive approach to Dancing with Parkinson’s, and led to the introduction of her ambitious and successful “Dance Burst” programme for DWP, which goes from strength to strength whilst participants surprise themselves as they rise to the considered challenges which Emma sets the group, and for which she provides unbounded support and encouragement.
+Emma’s combined understanding of dance and yoga informs her very responsive approach to outreach programme, which goes from strength to strength whilst participants surprise themselves as they rise to the considered challenges which Emma sets the group, and for which she provides unbounded support and encouragement.

-Izzy is a lead dance artist delivering the Dancing for Parkinson’s programme in Leeds & Bradford, and is a dancer in for Rachel’s new film and live performance events.
+Izzy is a lead dance artist delivering the Dancing for Parkinson’s programme at Saltaire, Bradford, and performs in Ascendance's performances and films as a freelance artist. .

 Izzy Brittain is a dance and spoken word artist, teacher and performance maker.
 Since completing an MA with Transitions Dance Company she has worked in diverse contexts.
 Projects include Yorkshire Women (Company of Others), Scatterlings (Resolution, SVN Scratch, Unison NHS D&I conference, Migration Matters), The Book of Dave (Newfangled commission, The Turnpike) & OWN THE CRONE (Apples and Snakes ‘deranged poetesses’ commission, ARC Stockton).